 CHAPTER VI. - Reports on Use of Radio Systems in Hydrography.

 1) Decca - 2) Shoran - 3) EPI - 4) Raydist - 5) Lorac - 6) Rana.

 The publication has been prepared in the two official languages of the I. H. B.: English and French.
-Both editions, which appeared in 1956, contain approximately 450 pages, and 223 figures including 50 full-page illustrations.
+The French edition was issued in February 1956 and is already on sale.
+It consists of VIII + 481 pages, and of 223 figures including 50 full-page illustrations.
+The English edition will appear towards the middle of 1956.

 The price per volume in either edition has been set at 8 U.S. Dollars.
-Conditions of sale are as follows: Owing to fluctuations of exchange, the price is given in U.S. Dollars.
+Conditions of sale are as follows:

+Owing to fluctuations of exchange, the price is given in U.S. Dollars.
 Packing and carriage expenses are extra.

 A reduction of 30 % on the price is allowed to Government Offices and Naval and Mercantile Marine Officers of States-Members of the Bureau if the order is sent direct to the Bureau and not through a bookseller.

 A reduction of 30 % on the price is allowed to any bookseller.